 A man with little or no previous college experience would complete a traditional four year Bachelor of Arts in Philosophy, while men who have already earned a Bachelor’s degree from another accredited academic institution, complete a two year Bachelor of Philosophy program, commonly referred to as Pre-Theology.
 For inquiries about how to apply to become a seminarian, please contact Fr.
-Joe Horn, Director of Priestly Vocations.
+Craig Giera, Director of Priestly Vocations.

 The Bachelor of Arts in Philosophy (A.B.)

 is a four year degree program consisting of 120 credit hours of study.
 This program is designed to serve men who have not yet earned a Bachelor’s Degree.

 |Communication and Language Arts||12-15|

 is a two year undergraduate degree program consisting of 60 credit hours of study.
 This program is designed to serve men who have already earned a Bachelor’s Degree and commonly referred to as Pre-Theology.